Professional Masonry Repair for Chimneys

-For your masonry chimney system to stand tall or look great over the year, it’s important to take regular care of it.
-Fortunately for local homeowners, Sure Stove & Chimney can help with many chimney and masonry repair services near you.
+For your chimney system to stand tall and look great over the years, it’s important to take regular care of it.
+Fortunately for local homeowners, SureGlow Stove & Chimney can help with many chimney and masonry repair services.

 What Is the Lifespan of a Masonry Chimney?

-This depends and can vary based on numerous factors.
-If you keep a regular chimney cleaning schedule and are on top of things when your chimney appears to be experiencing any technical difficulties, your masonry can hold up for several decades – a lifetime, even.
+The longevity of your chimney’s masonry depends on numerous factors.
+If you keep a regular chimney cleaning schedule and are on top of things when your chimney appears to be experiencing any technical difficulties, your masonry can hold up for several decades — a lifetime, even.
 After all, brick is made to last.
+However, if chimney care is low on your list of priorities (or not on it at all), you’ll likely notice it start to deteriorate over time.
+So, prioritize your chimney’s care and call us today for chimney masonry repairs in Southern Missouri or Northern Arkansas.

 What Masonry Chimney Repair Services Does SureGlow Stove & Chimney Offer?

-We offer an extensive list of chimney, fireplace, and masonry repair services – from brick replacement to waterproofing to mortar tuckpointing and more, our services address both interior and exterior chimney and fireplace damage.
+We offer an extensive list of chimney, fireplace, and masonry repair services — from brick replacement to waterproofing to mortar tuckpointing and more.
+Our services address both interior and exterior chimney and fireplace damage.

 PriorFire System Installation

 If your firebox is drafty, smoky, or simply ready for an upgrade, we can install a PriorFire System.
-These are considered a retrofit fireplace, and are designed to fit snugly within your existing masonry firebox.
-Constructed of lightweight firebrick, this system is an excellent alternative to traditional masonry repairs because it acquires less heat within the walls of the firebox – and thus distributes more heat into the living space.
+These are considered a retrofit fireplace and are designed to fit snugly within your existing masonry firebox.
+Constructed of lightweight firebrick, this system is an excellent alternative to traditional masonry repairs because it acquires less heat within the walls of the firebox and, thus, distributes more heat into the living space.

 Another plus?
 This interior firebox repair option can be installed in one day, cutting down on the time you need to have available for a technician to come out to service your chimney.